arjunvarmar/arjun-academic/index.md

 dynamics simulation package called [NUMODIS](https://www.researchgate.net/ project/3D-Discrete-Dislocation-Dynamics-Simulations),
 trying to develop an algorithm to model slip transfer.
-We are also currently working on a method to integrate stress calculations using Fast Fourier transforms into discrete dislocation dynamics simulations.

 Here, you will find details about my projects, links to publications, blog entries and a brief CV.